Feature #47765: mgr/dashboard: security improvements

 Please see: https://medium.com/lightrail/getting-token-authentication-right-in-a-stateless-single-page-application-57d0c6474e3 for more details

-#2 Updated by Stephan Müller about 1 year ago
+#2 Updated by Stephan Müller over 3 years ago

 Another approach that could help would be to using a data stream instead of HTTP1.1 polling by using websockets or HTTP2 (https://tracker.ceph.com/issues/45306).